Marichka-chicheri/Optimised-ranked-table/README.md

 ### How does CLI work?
 - Firstly you need to open terminal in Python or CMD.
+- If you are working in CMD write cd "direction\to\the\folder"
 - Write pip install . to install all requirement libraries.
 - Then write "tournament" to see the list of commands.
   **Commands:**